SanderMertens/flecs/docs/FlecsScriptTutorial.md

 [![two instantiated fence assemblies](img/script_tutorial/tut_playground_assembly.png)](https://www.flecs.dev/explorer/?local=true&wasm=https://www.flecs.dev/explorer/playground.js&p=using%20flecs.components.*%0Ausing%20flecs.meta%0A%0Aconst%20PI%20%3D%203.1415926%0A%0Aplane%20%7B%0A%20%20-%20Position3%7B%7D%0A%20%20-%20Rotation3%7B%24PI%20%2F%202%7D%0A%20%20-%20Rectangle%7B10000%2C%2010000%7D%0A%20%20-%20Rgb%7B0.9%2C%200.9%2C%200.9%7D%0A%7D%0A%0Aassembly%20Fence%20%7B%0A%20%20prop%20width%20%3A%20f32%20%3D%2020%0A%20%20prop%20height%20%3A%20f32%20%3D%2010%0A%20%20prop%20color%20%3A%20Rgb%20%3D%20%7B0.15%2C%200.1%2C%200.05%7D%0A%20%20%0A%20%20const%20pillar_width%20%3D%202%0A%20%20const%20pillar_box%20%3A%20Box%20%3D%20%7B%0A%20%20%20%20%24pillar_width%2C%20%0A%20%20%20%20%24height%2C%20%0A%20%20%20%20%24pillar_width%0A%20%20%7D%0A%20%20%0A%20%20with%20%24color%2C%20%24pillar_box%20%7B%0A%20%20%20%20left_pillar%20%7B%0A%20%20%20%20%20%20-%20Position3%7Bx%3A%20-%24width%2F2%2C%20y%3A%20%24height%2F2%7D%0A%20%20%20%20%7D%0A%20%20%20%20right_pillar%20%7B%0A%20%20%20%20%20%20-%20Position3%7Bx%3A%20%24width%2F2%2C%20y%3A%20%24height%2F2%7D%0A%20%20%20%20%7D%0A%20%20%7D%0A%20%20%0A%20%20const%20bar_sep%20%3D%204%0A%20%20const%20bar_height%20%3D%202%0A%20%20const%20bar_depth%20%3D%20%24pillar_width%2F2%0A%20%20const%20bar_box%20%3A%20Box%20%3D%20%7B%0A%20%20%20%20%24width%2C%20%0A%20%20%20%20%24bar_height%2C%20%0A%20%20%20%20%24bar_depth%0A%20%20%7D%0A%20%20%0A%20%20with%20%24color%2C%20%24bar_box%20%7B%0A%20%20%20%20top_bar%20%7B%0A%20%20%20%20%20%20-%20Position3%7By%3A%20%24height%2F2%20%2B%20%24bar_sep%2F2%7D%0A%20%20%20%20%7D%0A%20%20%20%20bottom_bar%20%7B%0A%20%20%20%20%20%20-%20Position3%7By%3A%20%24height%2F2%20-%20%24bar_sep%2F2%7D%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%20%2F%2F%20Prefab%20Fence%0A%0Afence_a%20%7B%0A%20%20-%20Fence%7Bwidth%3A%2010%2C%20height%3A%2020%7D%0A%20%20-%20Position3%7B-10%7D%0A%7D%0Afence_b%20%7B%0A%20%20-%20Fence%7Bwidth%3A%2025%2C%20height%3A%2010%7D%0A%20%20-%20Position3%7B10%7D%0A%7D%0A)

 We are now well on our way to define a procedural fence.
 Note how similar assigning an assembly looks to assigning a component.
-This is because an assembly and its properties are translated to a component with members.
+This is no coincidence: an assembly is translated to a component, where each property becomes a member of that component.

 This is something we can exploit in C/C++ code to make assigning assemblies to entities as easy as assigning a component: